MicrobialDarkMatter/nanomotif/docs/source/usage.md

   --min_valid_read_coverage MIN_VALID_READ_COVERAGE
                         Minimum read coverage for calculating methylation
-                        [used with methylation_util executable] --num_consensus NUM_CONSENSUS
+                        [used with methylation_util executable] --methylation_threshold METHYLATION_THRESHOLD
+                        Filtering criteria for trusting contig methylation.
+It is the product of mean_read_coverage and
+                        N_motif_observation.
+Higher value means stricter
+                        criteria. [default: 24]
+  --num_consensus NUM_CONSENSUS
                         Number of models that has to agree for classifying as contaminant